Abraham Wood (composer)

-Wood was born in Massachusetts Bay Colony and was a drummer during the American Revolutionary War.
-He wrote Warren to commemorate the army officer Joseph Warren (1741–1775), who died courageously in the Battle of Bunker Hill and he wrote A Hymn on Peace to commemorate the Treaty of Paris that officially ended the Revolutionary War.
+Wood was born in Massachusetts Bay Colony and was a drummer and clerk for the Northborough Minutemen during the American Revolutionary War.
+His brother Samuel was the captain of the unit.
+He wrote Warren to commemorate the army officer Joseph Warren (1741–1775), who died courageously in the Battle of Bunker Hill, and he wrote A Hymn on Peace to commemorate the Treaty of Paris that officially ended the Revolutionary War.
 This work was circulated as single pamphlet instead of part of a larger collection of sacred pieces, which was more common of the time.
+Wood published his own collection, Divine Songs, in 1789, and published The Columbian Harmony with Joseph Stone in 1793.

+Abraham was a fuller; his mill was located on the Assabet River.
+He married Lydia née Johnson in 1773.
+They had thirteen children.

+His work continues to be sung in the shape note tradition.
+Two of his songs, Marlborough and Worcester, are included in The Sacred Harp, and six in The Shenandoah Harmony.

 Scores

 Volume 6.
 Abraham Wood, The Collected Works, edited by Karl Kroeger.
 144 pages, ISBN 0-8153-2301-8.